Monarchy of the United Kingdom: English monarchy

 John's reign was marked by conflict with the barons, particularly over the limits of royal power.
 In 1215, the barons coerced the king into issuing Magna Carta (Latin for "Great Charter") to guarantee the rights and liberties of the nobility.
-Soon afterwards, further disagreements plunged England into a civil war known as the First Barons' War.
-The war came to an abrupt end after John died in 1216, leaving the Crown to his nine-year-old son Henry III.
+Soon afterwards, further disagreements plunged England into a civil war known as the First Barons' War, and French Prince Louis also claimed the throne as Louis I with the support of the rebellious princes as John's nephew-in-law.
+The war abruptly ended when John died in 1216, leaving the Crown to his nine-year-old son Henry III.
+Many rebellious lords also turned to support Henry III.
+In 1217, Louis was defeated and renounced the English throne.
+Eleanor's claim was not upheld, but according to John's will, she remained under house arrest until her death in 1241.
+The London Chronicle referred to her as the rightful heir to the throne, while the Lanercost Chronicle recorded a legend of Henry III giving her a golden crown before her death.
+With Geoffrey leaving no descendants, Henry III became the hereditary heir of the royal family.

 Later in Henry's reign, Simon de Montfort led the barons in another rebellion, beginning the Second Barons' War.
 The war ended in a clear royalist victory and in the death of many rebels, but not before the king had agreed to summon a parliament in 1265.
+In 1268, Henry III ordered the Amesbury Priory to commemorate both Arthur and Eleanor in commemoration of past kings and queens as well.

 The next monarch, Edward Longshanks, was far more successful in maintaining royal power and was responsible for the conquest of Wales.
 He attempted to establish English domination of Scotland.
 However, gains in Scotland were reversed during the reign of his successor, Edward II, who also faced conflict with the nobility.
 In 1311, Edward II was forced to relinquish many of his powers to a committee of baronial "ordainers"; however, military victories helped him regain control in 1322.
-Nevertheless, in 1327, Edward was deposed by his wife Isabella.
-His 14-year-old son became Edward III.
+Edward was deposed by his wife Isabella and his son, Edward III, became king.

 Edward III claimed the French Crown, setting off the Hundred Years' War between England and France.
 His campaigns conquered much French territory, but by 1374, all the gains had been lost.
 Edward's reign was also marked by the further development of Parliament, which came to be divided into two Houses; he died in 1377, leaving the Crown to his 10-year-old grandson Richard II.
 Like many of his predecessors, Richard II conflicted with the nobles by attempting to concentrate power in his own hands.
 In 1399, while he was campaigning in Ireland, his cousin Henry Bolingbroke seized power.
 Richard was deposed, imprisoned, and eventually murdered, probably by starvation, and Henry became king as Henry IV.